TC-2026-0618-A

 Enterprise Security Controls — April 2026 Update

-We have shipped and documented a significant set of enterprise security controls: Ed25519 bundle signing, Merkle-chain audit log, SAML/OIDC SSO with interactive provider selector, custom RBAC roles, org IP/CIDR allowlist, service accounts, per-org D1 data residency, tenant isolation guard (WS-21/22), P-256 license key rotation with JWKS endpoint, and a disk-backed fail-open audit queue.
+We have shipped and documented a significant set of enterprise security controls: Ed25519 bundle signing, per-row signed governance audit log (individually signed Ed25519 per event) and fleet hash-chained event log, SAML/OIDC SSO with interactive provider selector, custom RBAC roles, org IP/CIDR allowlist, service accounts, per-org D1 data residency, tenant isolation guard (WS-21/22), P-256 license key rotation with JWKS endpoint, and a disk-backed fail-open audit queue.
 All 42 findings from four independent audit rounds (fleet, CLI, MCP, QA) have been closed.
 The Controls Evidence Report has been updated to reflect these implementations.

 Apr 6, 2026